FredrickNarshChiluba/FredrickNarshChiluba/README.md

 ### Hi 👋 I'm Fredrick.

-<p>ALX-Holberton Software Engineering Student.
+<p>An ALX-Holberton Software Engineering Student.
 Doing hard things and solving problems makes me feel alive.</p>

 <p>I am passionate about using technology to empower humanity in all aspects of life.</p>